-This mode has been designed to create a range of rhythmic, arpeggiated and sometimes even artistic piano performances that you can control even without any skills on the keyboard.
+This mode has been designed to create a range of rhythmic, arpeggiated and artistic piano performances that you can control without being skilled on the keyboard.
 It takes as little as holding one key.
 How much more control you want to take is totally up to you - you can play complex chords, you can control the density and intensity of the phrase in various ways, throw in fills and of course change the entire musical style in the middle of the road.

-We went to great lengths to create an intuitive toolset that allows you to play, vary and dynamically control the Pianist's performance whether it be live, when editing or via overdubbing.
+We went to great lengths to create an intuitive toolset that allows you to play, vary and dynamically control the Pianist's performance whether it be live, while editing or via overdubbing.

-Here are the controls in the order you should look at them.
+Here are the controls in the order that you should look at them in: